SUT-MultiCore/PHW2/Thread-Safe Cache/C/README.md

 - `pthread_cond_t` and its `pthread_cond_wait` and `pthread_cond_broadcast` operations.
 - `pthread_mutex_t` and its `pthread_mutex_lock` and `pthread_mutex_unlock` operations.

-Specifically, make sure that you understand following topics.

 We suggest reading the corresponding `man` pages.

 ### Testing